Dara Abubakari: Activism

 Abubakari was a member of the Sons and Daughters of Ethiopia, an auxiliary that New Orleans members created to coordinate the division's relief program in the 1930s.
 She also joined other organizations designed to support poor and working-class African Americans, like the Southern Conference for Human Welfare (SCHW) and Southern Conference Educational Fund (SCEF).
 In 1938, Young joined the SCHW.
 The organization was "in the forefront of social change" and Abubakari was inspired by its work.
 She worked within the group, organizing forums to discuss voter rights and equal education in New Orleans.
 She would remain a member of the organization for the next forty years, becoming its vice-president in 1972.

+Abubakari acted in the defense of the Scottsboro Boys, five young Black men who were framed for the supposed rape of two White women on a southern freight train in the 1930s.
+Abubakari was involved in many court cases concerning injustices against black people for many years.
+She was recognized by Amnesty International.

+Abubakari helped organize the New Orleans Public Education Association in the late 1950s and later became head of Citizens for Quality Education, an organization fighting for improved public school education.
+Abubakari also served as an assistant to the Executive Director of the Southern Conference Education Fund (SCEF), a southern-based organization that aided education for people of different races.
+Abubakari was also on the Board of Directors of SCEF as both a Vice President and President.

 In 1978, Abubakari was elected the third President of the Republic of New Afrika.

-Abubakari acted in the defense of the Scottsboro Boys, five young Black men who were framed for the supposed "rape" of two white women on a southern freight train in the 1930s.
-Abubakari has been involved in many court cases concerning injustices against black people for many years.
-This has led to her being recognized by Amnesty International, an organization that investigates acts of political repression in other countries.

-Abubakari helped organize the New Orleans Public Education Association in the late 1950s and later became head of Citizens for Quality Education, an organization fighting for improved public school education.
-Dara also served as an assistant to the Executive Director of the Southern Conference Education Fund (SCEF), a southern-based organization that aided education for people of different races.
-Dara was also on the Board of Directors of SCEF as both a Vice President and President.